 More than one option is available for taxpayers interested in Do-It-Yourself (DIY) software.
 VITA recommends exploring multiple sites to determine which resource best fits your needs.

-TaxSlayer – TaxSlayer offers a free service (federal & state) for households with an income of $73,000 or less.
+TaxSlayer *COMING SOON* – TaxSlayer offers a free service (federal & state) for households with an income of $73,000 or less.
 We are happy to provide more information about using TaxSlayer as a do-it-yourself tax filer.
 If you are interested in learning more about TaxSlayer, click here.

 MyFreeTaxes – MyFreeTaxes helps people file their federal and state taxes for free, and it’s brought to you by United Way.
 Learn more about this option at the link.